Congressional District # 07,12

 The Air Force has completed significant cleanup activities at the plant.
 Prior to the sale of the plant, manufacturing and process area equipment were removed and cleaned.
 Numerous PCB transformers were removed, retrofitted, and cleaned and PCB contaminated soil was removed.
 The former fire training area and Mason’s Run have also undergone cleanup activities.

-Of more than 100 areas identified in the EBS, approximately 10 areas remain for additional investigation and cleanup.
-The Air Force will continue further investigations and cleanup at the remaining areas, which include former underground storage tank sites, process areas, and Turkey Run.
+Of more than 100 areas identified in the EBS, approximately three areas remain for additional investigation and cleanup.
+The Air Force will continue further investigations and cleanup at these remaining areas, which include former underground storage tank sites, process areas, and Turkey Run.

 ContactsRemedial Project Manager, U.S. EPA